SFULibrary/islandora_doi_framework/README.md

 ## Submodules

 As described above, other modules are responsible for getting a DOI from an external source (typically an API) and for persisting it (typically in a datastream in each object).
 The Islandora DOI module provides a hook for accomplishing each of those tasks.
 These hooks are documented in the `islandora_doi.api.php` file and are illustrated in the included submodule.
+Note that both hooks do not need to be implemented in the same module.

 To achieve those tasks, submodules will need to provide and manage whatever configuration settings they need, such as API endpoint URLs, API keys, etc.